 should I care about my employer when figuring out when to have a baby? by Alison Green on February 27, 2015 A reader writes: I’m planning to leave my job in 18 months to go back to school full-time.
 My spouse and I are also trying to get pregnant.
 In one scenario, we get pregnant more quickly and I’d be out on leave for my industry’s really intense season (think tax season for an accounting firm).
 The cons of having a baby during the tax season equivalent are pretty clear: even a week of vacation by someone on my team at that time really sucks, let alone 12 weeks out of the office.
 In another scenario, we’d get pregnant closer to the school start date.
 It’s conceivable (ha!) that I would have a baby, take my 12 weeks of FMLA and return a month or 6 weeks before giving my notice.
 A few of my coworkers have quit at the very end of their maternity leave or within 3 months of returning to work.
 It’s left a bad taste in everyone’s mouth and my manager has said several times how annoying it is.
 In my case, since I’ll need to apply to schools, it will be abundantly clear that I’d been planning to quit for several months.
 I’ve got a good manager and a team I care about, and when I do leave, I want to do it on good terms.
 I’ve been here long enough to have developed a reputation as a thoughtful, dependable employee and I get solid performance reviews.
 Am I overthinking the timing here?
 I don’t know when to say, “Sorry my reproductive choices aren’t ideal for this company, but this is what works for me and my family” and when to take my employer’s legitimate concerns into account when planning my life.
 (For the second scenario, another complicating factor is that my marriage isn’t recognized by my state and my state doesn’t allow second parent adoption.
 That means my spouse won’t have a legal connection to the little nugget and can’t add the baby to her health insurance.
 One huge reason I’d want to stay employed until just before starting school is so the baby could have uninterrupted health insurance…even if it means giving my notice right after coming back from leave.)
 You are indeed overthinking the timing, and you are being way too accommodating to your employer in your planning.
 I am all for being thoughtful toward an employer who has treated you well, but you’re going overboard here and letting consideration for them interfere with major life decision for you.
 And not only that, but it’s one that most employers totally understand sometimes comes up and interferes with things.
 You can’t perfectly control the timing of when you get pregnant, and people understand that.
 Get pregnant when you get pregnant, and let the chips fall where they may.
 It will be fine.
 People take maternity leave — and medical leave, too — at inconvenient times.
 That’s just how it works.
 You can’t always control when your baby shows up, just like you can’t always control when you need other forms of leave.
 It happens, you take the leave, and your employer deals with it.
 They will find a way.
 And actually, maternity leave is easier than many medical leaves in one key respect: You get advance warning to plan for it.
 They’ll know that it’s coming and they can hire extra staff if they need to.
 As for the question about quitting at the end of your maternity leave, that’s a different question and somewhat more complicated.
 I do think it’s acting in bad faith to take maternity leave on your employer’s dime if you know for sure that you’re not coming back.
 But if you’re not positive — or if there are health insurance reasons forcing your hand — well, that’s how this stuff works out sometimes.
 The leave is there for you to take, and as long as you’re not acting in bad faith (actively telling them something that isn’t true), I think it’s fine.
 Read an update to this letter here.
-You may also like:my employee didn’t tell anyone she was pregnant until she was about to give birthpregnancy and work: all your questions answeredmy department will fall apart if I get pregnant and take maternity leave { 230 comments }
+You may also like:my employee didn’t tell anyone she was pregnant until she was about to give birthpregnancy and work: all your questions answeredmy coworkers are asking if my pregnancy was planned { 230 comments }

 Tiffy the Fed...
 Contractor* February 27, 2015 at 12:10 pm Honestly, there is never a convenient time to have a child.
 There will always be something to schedule or plan around.
 Best wishes to you and your spouse!